This page outlines some preventative measures you can take to help keep your computer running smoothly.

 To begin the Defragmentation, click on Defragment.
 There is also an analyze button which can be used to display a visual representation of your hard drive's level of fragmentation.
 If you use the analyze button, you may receive a message that states that you do not have to defrag.
 Generally, it is best to ignore this message and defrag anyway.
 You can continue using the computer while the defrag process is running.
 However, we do recommend restarting the machine when the defrag process is complete.

 Note: You should defrag your computer at least once per month or more often if you install/uninstall many programs.
+Please note: If you have an SSD drive in your computer, you should not defragment.

 Remove items from starting automatically